Womble Bond Dickinson UK LLP - True Picture

 • You have completed an international degree and you have started (or completed) the accelerated LLB in Scottish Law

-Graduate Training Programme application process
+Graduate Training Programme Application Process

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.

-Stage 2: High Potential Assessment
+Stage 2: Online Assessment

-Stage 3: Assessment day
+Stage 3: Assessment Day

 Remember, it’s a two-way process – by the end of the assessment day, you’ll be able to decide whether WBD is right for you – and we’ll have a better understanding of who you are.